guidoc89/airflow-azure/README.md

 IMPORTANT: remember to `Publish the changes`.

-## Configure Airflow Gen2 Data Lake connection
+## :gear: Configure Airflow Gen2 Data Lake connection

 In order to be able to communicate with the Storage Account, since I'm are going to be checking for the existence of data files to see if I need to run the data extraction flow or not, I need to add an Airflow connection to the service.